wilsonmar/wilsonmar.github.io/_posts/2018-08-08-salesforce-dx.md

    ### Load data

-1. Load data:
+1. Apply the <tt>data</tt> folder which specifies <strong>app objects</strong> handled by the app.
+With Dreamhouse, it's properties for sale and what brokers are trying to sell them.

    <pre><strong>sfdx force:data:tree:import --plan data/sample-data-plan.json</strong></pre>

-   The <tt>data</tt> folder specifies <strong>app objects</strong> handled by the app.
-   In this case, it's properties for sale and what brokers are trying to sell them.

    The <strong>sample-data-plan.json</strong> specifies a json file for each app object handled by the app and whether its reference is for "saveRefs" or "resolveRefs":